apache/mynewt-site/docs/os/modules/hal/hal_creation.md

 mapping has to be done in the BSP since that is the place where multiple disparate devices can be enumerated into a single `device_id` space.

-An implementation file `hal/hal_gpio.c` would perform the mapping as
+An interface file `hal/hal_gpio.c` would perform the mapping as
 follows:

 ```no-highlight